 Promise Scholar Program

-The Promise Scholar Program is designed for students who display a desire and the potential to succeed in higher education, but who don't meet UM-Flint’s standard admission requirements.
+The Promise Scholar Program is designed for students who display the desire and potential to succeed in college, but who don't meet UM-Flint’s standard admission requirements.
 To be eligible for this program, students generally have the following minimum SAT/ACT score and GPA combination:

 - *2.3 high school GPA, 830 SAT/15 ACT score

 Students who meet the above criteria will be asked to interview for the program.
 Admission into the program will be decided through the interview process.
-Due to this program's limited capacity, students are encouraged to complete the application process by November 15 for the best opportunity to be included in the interview process.
+Due to the program's limited capacity, students are encouraged to complete the application process by November 15 for the best opportunity.

 If your credentials don't currently align with one of the above-mentioned pathways, we encourage you to work with your local community college to create a plan to transfer to UM-Flint.
 For questions about admission to UM-Flint, contact the Office of Undergraduate Admissions at (810) 762-3300 or email firstname.lastname@example.org.

 **Other notes about requirements: